Code-Institute-Submissions/soycat999-django-project-4/README.md

 # Milestone Project: Pixie Games

 This project focuses on the website development for an e-commerce store that sells games and allows users to leave reviews.
 The website is designed to be intuitive and easy to navigate.
 It is targeted towards users interested in purchasing games and being involved in the community.
-The website aims to advertise the game in an appealing and positive manner which would drive sales.

 ## Demo